 Seeking Compensation for Paid Time Off Used

-If your employer offers you benefits such as sick days, vacation days, personal days, and other forms of paid time off (PTO), you may end up using up much or all of this time while you recover from your injuries.
-However, you should be free to use this time at your discretion rather than as a result of another party’s negligence.
+If your employer offers you benefits such as sick days, vacation days, personal days, and other paid time off (PTO) forms, you may use up much or all of this while recovering from your injuries.
+However, you should be free to use this time at your discretion rather than due to another party’s negligence.

 When calculating the compensation you deserve for lost wages, you can also include any paid benefits you need to use while recovering from the accident.